 This notice explains what information we collect, why we collect it and how we keep it secure.
 It also explains your rights and our legal obligation.
 We undertake information audits to establish clear lines on what personal data we hold and what we do with it.
-You can find more detailed information relating to the LLP providers within their privacy notices: CSH Surrey, Surrey and Borders Partnership and First Community Health and Care.
+You can find more detailed information relating to the LLP providers within their privacy notices: CSH Surrey, Surrey and Borders Partnership NHS Trust and First Community Health and Care.

 OUR PROMISE TO YOU ON HOW WE USE YOUR INFORMATION

 HOW THE NHS AND CARE SERVICES USE YOUR INFORMATION

 CSH Surrey, First Community and Surrey and Borders Partnership NHS Foundation Trust are some of the many organisations working in the health and care system to improve care for children, young people, patients and the public.